Willi Graf: Studies at the University of Bonn

 After his release, Graf was allowed to return to the University of Bonn to continue his medical studies.
 While there, Graf was required to report for military duty in August 1939.
 The next month, September 1939, the war officially began.
 At this time, the University of Bonn was closed for the course of the war.
-Graf had chosen the University of Bonn because his aunt and uncle lived in Bonn and offered to let him live with them, as well as the fact that many of his friends (including his then girlfriend Marianne Thoeren) went to that University.
-After it closed, Graf transferred to Munich University.
+Graf had chosen the University of Bonn because his aunt and uncle lived in Bonn and offered to let him live with them, as well as the fact that many of his friends (including his then girlfriend Marianne Thoeren) went to that university.
+After it closed, Graf transferred to the Ludwig-Maximilians-Universität München (LMU).
 He had completed four semesters at the University of Bonn.

 German army

 In January 1940, Graf was officially drafted as a Sanitätssoldat (medic).
 After completing preliminary medical training, he was shipped out to France in September 1940.
 After serving in France for a few months, he was then transferred to a heavy artillery unit in Belgium.
 In March 1940, he was transferred to the Eastern Front, having medic duties in both Serbia and Poland.
 While in Poland in June 1941, he saw the Warsaw Ghetto.
 This experience caused him to write "Terrible!" in his diary entry of 6 June 1941.
 He might have written more, but unfortunately during this time of upheaval, he was worried what would happen if others read his diary.
 On 22 June 1941, Germany declared war on Russia.
 Soon after, Graf was transferred to Russia, where he would stay until he was allowed to return to Munich to continue his studies in April 1942.
 During these deployments, he saw terrible things that traumatized him and began to destroy his faith in humanity.
 As he later wrote to a friend while stationed in Russia, "A war has started that I can't compare to anything else, even here in this land that has always been a mystery to us."
 In his army medic files it was observed that his care of the ill was "exemplary".
 Dr. Webel, the Chief Medical Officer, said that Graf "showed himself to be an intrepid medic who never thought about his own safety."
 Graf was granted the Iron Cross, 2nd class with swords, for his actions.
-In April 1942, Graf was temporarily relieved of duty and sent to the University of Munich to continue his studies.
+In April 1942, Graf was temporarily relieved of duty and sent to the Ludwig-Maximilians-Universität München to continue his studies.
 While there, he met Hans Scholl and Alexander Schmorell.